cybertraining-dsc/reu2022/project/git-bash-pseudo-console.md

 <https://chocolatey.org/install> and then run the aforementioned
 choco command, or forego chocolatey and use the standard Git installer by checking the box that reads `Enable experiment support for pseudo consoles`.
+Also select the appropriate options that match what is specified in the previously written choco command.

 Now you can use `wsl` and other commands that would otherwise require `winpty` prepended to the command.

 ## Troubleshooting

-If an `already installed` message appears, such as
+If an `already installed` message appears when trying to use choco to install Git Bash, such as

 ```bash
 git.install v2.33.0.2 already installed.